wabiverse/USD/README.md

 ```
 > python OpenUSD/build_scripts/build_usd.py --build-target visionOS --build-monolithic /path/to/my_usd_install_dir
 ```

-Additionally you can provide the `--build-apple-framework` flag to create a framework output, for easier integration into an Xcode application.
-Framework support is currently experimental.
-It defaults to On for iOS and visionOS.
+###### Framework Builds (Experimental)

+Builds for Apple platforms may optionally build as a framework using the `--build-apple-framework` flag.
+This feature is experimental and may change how it functions in future USD builds.

-Framework builds will enable monolithic builds by default.
+Framework builds enable monolithic builds by default.
+This may be overridden but is not currently a tested scenario.

+Framework builds are enabled by default for iOS and visionOS build targets.

 ##### Windows: